EfeAgare/Rack-Data-Storage-API/pull_request.md

   Delete an object
   Each controller should handle the appropriate HTTP method and use a data repository to store and retrieve objects.
 We can implement the data repository as an in-memory hash table, where each key is a repository name and the value is a hash table that maps object IDs to object data.

+## Testing?
+I've fixed the falling test and written more tests for the new HomeController and Route Class.